-Alongside the economic factor, a job offers other (often psychological) benefits such as self-esteem and a sense of social inclusion.
-Today researchers at the University of Cambridge and Salford have defined a recommended "dosage" of work for optimal well-being.
+Alongside the economic factor, a job offers other benefits (often psychological) such as self-esteem and a sense of social inclusion.
+Today researchers from the University of Cambridge and Salford have defined a recommended “dosage” of work for optimal wellbeing.

 The team examined changes in working hours related to mental health and personal satisfaction in over 70.000 British citizens monitored from 2009 to 2018.